InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 4. Edit according to your preference,For example:
 5. Done send this to victim.

-# 8. Change CSRF value and add same lenght string Value
+# 8. Change CSRF value and add same lenght string

 **Testing CSRF**